hharnisc/hypercwd/README.md

 # HyperCwd

-Opens new tabs with the same directory as the current tab in [Hyper](https://hyper.is/).
+Opens new tabs with the same directory as the current tab in [Hyper](https://hyper.is/) for OS X, Linux and Windows.

 ![New Tabs](https://raw.githubusercontent.com/hharnisc/hypercwd/master/newTabs.gif)